What is a bone bruise?

 - Applying ice to the area several times a day

 - Raising the injury above the level of your heart to reduce swelling

-- Medicine to reduce pain and swelling
+- Taking medicine to reduce pain and swelling

 - Wearing a brace or other device to limit movement, if needed

 Your healthcare provider may give you advice about your diet.
 This is because eating a diet that is rich in calcium, vitamin D, and protein can help you heal.
 Your healthcare provider may ask you to not use certain over-the-counter medicines for pain.
 Some of these may delay normal bone healing.
 If you smoke, your healthcare provider will advise you to stop smoking.
 Smoking can also delay bone healing.